Last Updated: June 19, 2020

 3. Fastest growing tech markets don’t always need a rich economic environment to bloom.
 In 2017 Argentina reported an industry growth of 14.2%.

 Even though “usual suspects” like Germany (13.1%) and the UK (12%) are still high up on the list, we must note the progress of smaller-scale economies like Argentina and Chile.
 That fact is partly due to the overall boom of new technologies in the Latin America tech market.
-Tech adoption is inconsistent across the globe though — China actively invests in robotics, Germany is doing wonders with 3D printing innovations, and India is spending heaps for mobility services.
+Tech adoption is inconsistent across the globe— China actively invests in robotics, Germany is doing wonders with 3D printing innovations, and India is spending heaps for mobility services.

 4. North America and Asia are leading the pack when it comes to IT technology distribution.
 Both continents account for 33% of tech worldwide.